mongodb/specifications/source/transactions-convenient-api/tests/README.rst

 Changelog
 =========

+:2021-04-29: Remove text about write concern timeouts from prose test.

 :2019-03-01: Add top-level ``runOn`` field to denote server version and/or
              topology requirements requirements for the test file.
 Removes the